 Washington State Team:

-Sarah Prager is Associate Professor in the Department of Obstetrics and Gynecology at the University of Washington and Adjunct Associate Professor of Health Services at the UW School of Public Health.
+Sarah Prager, MD, MAS is Associate Professor in the Department of Obstetrics and Gynecology at the University of Washington and Adjunct Associate Professor of Health Services at the UW School of Public Health.
 She is also the Director of the Division of Family Planning and the UW Fellowship in Family Planning.
 Dr. Prager received her MD degree from the University of Texas, Southwestern Medical School, completed a residency at Fletcher Allen Health Care at the University of Vermont, and received post-graduate fellowship training and a Master of Science degree at University of California San Francisco.
 Dr. Prager is board certified in Obstetrics and Gynecology.
 Her research interests include post-abortion contraception, IUDs, Long Acting Reversible Contraception (LARC), miscarriage management and global reproductive health.

-Blair Darney completed her PhD in Health Services Research from the University of Washington in 2012.
+Blair Darney, PhD completed her PhD in Health Services Research from the University of Washington in 2012.
 She is currently a postdoctoral trainee at Oregon Health & Science University in the Department of Obstetrics and Gynecology.
 She previously earned an MPH in Global Health from Yale University.
 Dr. Darney served as a Peace Corps volunteer in Senegal and has also worked in Burkina Faso, Mexico, and Colombia on maternal health and family planning.
 Her interests include domestic and international reproductive health services and impact evaluation.
 She is skilled in a variety of statistical and econometric analytic approaches, with an emphasis on improving causal inference using observational data.
 Dr. Darney was the recipient of the Outstanding Researcher in Training Award from the Society of Family Planning in 2012.
 She has a keen interest in the intersection of clinical practice, policy, and research.
 Dr. Darney's research career objective is to improve the delivery of evidence-based reproductive health clinical and policy interventions to women in need.

-Amanda Weidner received her MPH in Maternal and Child Health from the University of Washington in 2011.
+Amanda Weidner, MPH received her MPH in Maternal and Child Health from the University of Washington in 2011.
 Within maternal and child health, Ms. Weidner is particularly interested in sexual and reproductive health, notably among adolescents and the underserved.
-In her role as an analyst for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
+In her role as a Research Scientist for the University of Washington Family Medicine Residency Network, Ms. Weidner helps TEAMM maintain a connection with the family medicine residency programs in the region, a position which also allows her to stay connected to her passion for women's health.
 In addition to her role at the UW, Ms. Weidner is the Data and Special Projects Manager for the Association of Departments of Family Medicine, which supplements her regional family medicine perspective with a national view of family medicine training and how it is impacting health care transformation in the U.S.